 Pro Tip: Try not to add your GPA if it’s not demanded.
 In case you’re in progress with your education, don’t be afraid of mentioning it like “Expected date of graduation”.

 Just because you weren’t paid for something, doesn’t mean you didn’t gain relevant experience.
 Before rejecting, make a list of absolutely everything you’ve ever done: volunteering experience, academic achievements, internships, any extracurricular activities and prioritize them in a relevant way to the position you’re applying for.
 Be specific, precise and don’t put your list away.

 The answer is everywhere.
 The truth to be told, you have it just right in front of you.
 In your experience list.
 One more thing you should do is to write down all your responsibilities to each of the points and emphasize the relevant tasks and skills you developed.
 But remember the main word here is relevant.

 ProTip: You’re talented, no doubts, but don’t list useless things like juggling, proficiency in burger eating or ability to hold the breath for 5 min unless you’re not applying for a circus animator position.

 A man is known by the summary he keeps

-Besides academic expertise you may get some additional knowledge by passing courses online, such as Coursera, edX to add relevant experience.
+Besides academic expertise, you may get some additional knowledge by passing courses online, such as Coursera, edX to add relevant experience.
 They may correlate with your working interests but it’s not essential.
-The fact that you’re multi-skilled and follow lifelong learning approach make you exceptional.
+The fact that you’re multi-skilled and follow a lifelong learning approach makes you exceptional.

 Yep, we all hate writing cover letters and this is a reason, why you should put all your efforts together and create it.
 A good and standout cover letter can convince an employer to call you for an interview, even if have a college freshman resume.
 In case you have no experience a strong cover letter is necessary.